The Advantages and Disadvantages of Biomass Energy

 • It can be expensive to make

-1. It’s renewable and easily accessible
+Biomass energy is renewable and easily accessible

-While fossil fuels are finite, the breadth of core organic materials used in biomass is so great that there is little danger we are going to run out of it: some crops are grown specially, but it’s also frequently a lucrative byproduct of industries such as farming, and even the waste we create.
+While fossil fuels are finite, the breadth of core organic materials used in biomass is so great that there is little danger we are going to run out of it: some crops are grown specially, but it’s also frequently a lucrative byproduct of industries, such as farming, and even the waste we create.

 It’s also pretty accessible (especially in the case of firewood), free of charge, doesn’t require processing, and avoids dependence on external providers or imports.

-2. It helps us become less reliant on fossil fuels
+Biomass energy helps us become less reliant on fossil fuels

 Biomass is a very flexible source of energy – it can be burned directly, or converted into fuels and electricity.